decyjphr-org/how-we-work/README.md

 - The Batch DRI communicates any changes during the execution of the batch, such as unexpected issues or a revised target date.
 - The Batch DRI will do the Acceptance testing and mark the status as `Done`
 - Upon completion meeting the agreed upon exit criteria, the Batch DRI should share a final update to the organization (via WhatApp) that the batch) has been completed that includes a demo/screenshots of the batch and any other pertinent information.

+## Attributes of a work item
+- Title
+- Status
+- Assignees
+- Priority
+- Start Iteration / Start Week
+- End Iteration / End Week
+- Effort Estimate (# of iterations)
+- Issue Type
+- Area

+## Work Item Visibility

+We should have a way to isolate and view each of the core __work items__ , their priorities in relation to one another, and their various stages.